rushp28/StockSurge/README.md

-# StockSurge
+# StockSurge 🚀

-Desktop CRUD App in C# with Admin Login and Stock/Transaction Viewing This is a desktop CRUD app in C# that allows users to login as an admin and view stocks and transactions.
-The app uses a database to store the data, and it uses Windows Forms to provide the user interface.
+## A Stock Management Adventure in C#!

+Welcome to StockSurge, where managing your stock has never been this exciting!
+StockSurge is a desktop CRUD (Create, Read, Update, Delete) application, crafted in the magical land of C#.
+It empowers you to step into the shoes of an admin and take control of your stock and transactions.
+All of this, with a sprinkle of SQLite3 magic and a dash of beautiful WPF interface.

-Installation
+## Installation

-To install the app, you will need the following:
+To embark on this stock management journey, you'll need to have:

-.NET Framework 4.7.2 or higher
+- .NET Framework 4.7.2 or a higher level of wizardry!
-Once you have installed the prerequisites, you can download and install the app from the following link:

-[Download link]

-Usage
+## Usage

-To run the app, simply double-click on the executable file.
+Ready to set sail?
+Just double-click on the executable file, and the adventure begins!

-Admin Login
+### Admin Login ✨

-To login as an admin, enter the following credentials:
+Use these secret incantations to access admin privileges:

+- **Username:** admin
-Username: admin
+- **Password:** admin

-Password: password
-Stock and Transaction Viewing
+### Stock and Transaction Viewing 👀

-Once you are logged in as an admin, you can view stocks and transactions by clicking on the "Stocks" and "Transactions" tabs, respectively.
+As the admin of this magical realm, you can peek into the mysteries of your stock and transactions.
+Click on the "Stocks" and "Transactions" tabs to unveil their secrets.

-CRUD Operations
+### CRUD Operations - Your Superpowers 🦸
-The app currently supports the following CRUD operations for stocks and transactions:

-Create
-Read
-Update
-Delete
-To perform a CRUD operation, simply click on the corresponding button in the toolbar.

-Planned Features
-User registration and authentication
-Role-based access control
+With StockSurge, you possess the following superpowers:

+- **Create:** Craft new stock items.
+- **Read:** Gaze into the depths of your stock levels and transaction logs.
+- **Update:** Command your stock levels to change.
+- **Delete:** Banish unwanted stock items into the void.

-Feedback
+## Feedback 📢

-If you have any feedback on the app, please feel free to open an issue or submit a pull request.
+Your voice is heard in this magical realm!
+If you have any enchanting feedback, or if you stumble upon hidden passages and treasure chests, don't hesitate to share.
+You can open an issue or even submit a magical pull request.

-Note: The app is still under development, so there may be some bugs.
-Please report any bugs that you find so that they can be fixed.
+**Note:** This app was conjured into existence as part of my grand COMP40003 Assessment quest.

+Feel the power of StockSurge! 🪄✨